wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_basics.md

 ### Simulating the Client-Server Example

 Below is an app that you can use to simulate the above example client-server setup.
-Try to simulate the application execution with each server (use the radio button to select the server to use), leaving all values to their default.
+Try to simulate the execution with each server (use the radio button to select the server to use), leaving all values to their default.
 You should notice a difference in execution time.
 Even though Server #1 has a better CPU, it it connected